 What about you?
 How much money do you really need?

-The beauty of this equation is that it highlights the value of minimalism.
+The beauty of this equation is that it highlights the value of minimalism and living a simple life with less.
 If your lifestyle is too expensive, want less.
 Make do with less.
 Everyone has a choice between living with more and working more, or living with less and working less.

 Which will you choose?